 Take the test.
 The Big Five Personality Traits.

-Extroversion and introversion is of course there on the MBTI, however many of the introverted character traits have been extracted and added to the openness trait on the big five traits dimension scale.
+Extroversion and introversion is of course there on the MBTI.
+However, many of the introverted character traits can now be found on the openness trait on the big five traits dimension scale.